anna-gr/4coursera/README.md

 # 4coursera
-This is a test repo for a data scientist toolbox course.
+This is a test repo for  Data Scientist Toolbox and R Programming courses.
 I'd love to become a data scientist!